tardisgo/tardisgo/README.md

 ```
 A large number of .hx files will be created in the tardis subdirectory, of which Go.hx contains the entry-point.
 The use of a file per Haxe class makes second and subsequent compilations using C++ much faster, as only the altered classes are recompiled.

-To run your transpiled code you will first need to install [Haxe](http://haxe.org).
+To run your transpiled code you will first need to install [Haxe](http://haxe.org), version 3.2.0-rc.2 or later.

 Then to run the tardis/Go.hx file generated above, for example in JavaScript, type the command lines:
 ```